21 Ocean circulation

 Here $\sigma$ is the angular frequency measured relative to the seabed.

-The most common sea state forecast model is Wavewatch III.
-Models that follow Eq.
-(21.40) are so-called third generation sea state prediction models.
-They solve this equation on a grid and are therefore grid point models, although they are sometimes referred to as spectral models because their prognostic variable has spectral significance.
-You solve Eq.
-(21.40), where at each grid point a spectral direction-dependent grid is spanned in $\left(k,\theta\right)$ space.
-In most cases, a fairly large variety of semi-empirical source terms $Q_i$ are also included.
+The most common sea-state forecast model is Wavewatch III.
+Models based on Eq.
+(21.43) are so-called third-generation sea-state forecast models.
+They solve this equation on a grid and are therefore grid-point models, even though they are sometimes referred to as spectral models because their prognostic variable has spectral meaning.
+They solve Eq.
+(21.43) by introducing, at each grid point, a spectral direction-dependent grid in $\left(k,\theta\right)$ space.
+In most cases, a fairly large variety of semi-empirical source terms $Q_i$ is also included.